MikhailovBair/Mikhailov-MS-Thesis/README.rst

 Abstract
 ========

 One of the challenges in studying brain evolution is the inherent fragility of the brain itself.
-To overcome this issue, scientists use endocasts (Figure 1 and 2)—natural molds of the brain's shape that form in the space within the skull.
+To overcome this issue, scientists use endocasts—natural molds of the brain's shape that form in the space within the skull.
 By examining these endocasts, researchers can study the brains of extinct animals and compare them with those of modern species.
 Consequently, applying machine learning techniques to analyze endocasts can be a highly effective approach for investigating brain evolution.

 The main goal of this project is to develop a machine learning model for the classification of 3D braincase casts and then apply this model to classify braincase casts of debatable species.